Who Can Apply | How to Apply | Application News | Application FAQ

 Early-May: Invitations to Scholarship Foundation Awards Ceremony emailed and mailed

-May 16: Scholarship Foundation Awards Ceremony at Vero Beach High School Performing Arts Center (attendance required for invited recipients)
+May 11: Scholarship Foundation Awards Ceremony at Sebastian River HS (attendance required for invited recipients)